WordPress/gutenberg/docs/explanations/principles.md

 Imagine a world where content created by Gutenberg can be consumed and read _anywhere_.
 This is largely why at the heart of the block structure, the format is largely an enhancement on top of HTML.

 “Ultimately, choosing HTML means that — as with a painting or a sculpture — the editor’s final artefact is the canonical format of the content, not a byproduct thereof.”
-(The Language of Gutenberg - Miguel).
+(The Language of Gutenberg](https://lamda.blog/2018/04/22/the-language-of-gutenberg/) - Miguel).

 This manifests in letting machines do what machines are good for, and preserve content in a format that is readable to users.

 Finally, the principle of ubiquitous and safe adoption is found in the way Gutenberg is being developed _incrementally_.
-WordPress powers over 40% of the Web and the changes that GB brings cannot happen overnight (Gutenberg or the ship of Theseus - Matías)
+WordPress powers over 40% of the Web and the changes that GB brings cannot happen overnight (Matías - [Gutenberg or the Ship of Theseus](https://matiasventura.com/post/gutenberg-or-the-ship-of-theseus/))

 ## Resources